-- A. 24-hour firefighters shall work 2912 hours per year.. - 1.
-24-hour firefighters shall work a 48 / 96 shift schedule, a three-battalion system in which employees work two consecutive twenty-four (24) hour shifts for a total of forty-eight (48) hours, and have ninety-six (96) consecutive hours off.
-A typical work period is as follows: X=work day, O=off day: XXOOOOXXOOOOXXOOOO and so on. - 2.
+- A. Twenty-four (24)-hour firefighters shall work 2,912 hours per year. - 1.
+Twenty-four (24)-hour firefighters shall work a 48 / 96 shift schedule, a three (3)-battalion system in which employees work two consecutive twenty-four (24) hour shifts for a total of forty-eight (48) hours, and have ninety-six (96) consecutive hours off.
+A typical work period is as follows: - X=work day, O=off day: XXOOOOXXOOOOXXOOOO and so on. - 2.
 The starting time for determining a twenty-four (24) hour shift shall be 7:00 a.m. of each calendar day. - 3.
-The FLSA work period for firefighters working this shift schedule shall be one hundred six (106) hours over a fourteen (14) day period set by the City. - B. The normal workweek for other Fire Department employees shall be forty (40) hours based on a Monday through Friday five (5) day schedule. - Management shall have the right to deviate from this schedule to respond to specific Department needs such as, but not limited to, weekend or evening "rock concerts" or the inspection of shopping centers, restaurants, or other public places where weekend and/or evening activity is high. - a.
-When such changes in the employee's normally scheduled hours result in more than forty (40) hours worked, those extra hours worked will be at time and one-half. - b.
-Management shall attempt to provide twenty-four (24) hour notice of schedule changes.
-If twenty-four (24) hour notice is not given for schedule changes outside the normally scheduled hours, such changed work hours will be compensated at time and one-half. - c.
-This shall not apply to overtime and callback as described in paragraph G below.
+The FLSA work period for firefighters working this shift schedule shall be one hundred six (106) hours over a fourteen (14) day period set by the City. - B. The normal workweek for other Fire Department employees shall be forty (40) hours based on a Monday through Friday, five (5) day schedule. - 1.
+Management shall have the right to deviate from this schedule to respond to specific Department needs such as, but not limited to, weekend or evening "rock concerts" or the inspection of shopping centers, restaurants, or other public places where weekend and/or evening activity is high.